DETAILED ACTION

 Regarding claims 27, 28, 29 and 30, these claims are rejected based on the same reasoning as presented in the rejection of claims 2, 3, 4 and 5, respectively.

 Claim(s) 7 and 17 are rejected under 35 U.S.C.
-103 as being unpatentable over Kim in view of Jia et al. (US 2017/0339680; hereinafter Jia).
+103 as being unpatentable over Kim in view of Jang and Jia et al. (US 2017/0339680; hereinafter Jia).

-Regarding claim 7, Kim shows all of the elements except communicating with one or more third wireless devices during a second period outside of the scheduled service period and in accordance with one or more second frame exchange parameters, wherein a duration of the second period is defined in accordance with a capability of the first wireless device, a capability of a second wireless device, or both.
+Regarding claim 7, modified Kim shows all of the elements except communicating with one or more third wireless devices during a second period outside of the scheduled service period and in accordance with one or more second frame exchange parameters, wherein a duration of the second period is defined in accordance with a capability of the first wireless device, a capability of a second wireless device, or both.

 However, the above-mentioned claim limitations are well-established in the art as evidenced by Jia.
 Specifically, Jia shows communicating with one or more third wireless devices during a second period outside of the scheduled service period and in accordance with one or more second frame exchange parameters, wherein a duration of the second period is defined in accordance with a capability of the first wireless device, a capability of a second wireless device, or both (Figure 4; Par.
 0058; a TWT schedule may be sent to the stations STA1-STA4 indicating that each of the stations STA1-STA4 is assigned to the TWT1 service period, as well as a time at which the TWT1 service period is scheduled to occur.
 For example, the TWT schedule may be provided in beacon frames broadcast by the AP at TBTT intervals.
 Furthermore, stations STA3 and STA4 are the primary subset of STAs assigned to a second TWT (TWT2) service period, and stations STA1 and STA2 are the secondary subset of STAs assigned to the TWT2 service period.
 Accordingly, the TWT schedule broadcast to the stations STA1-STA4 may further indicate that each of the stations STA1-STA4 is further assigned to the TWT2 service period, as well as a time at which the TWT2 service period is scheduled to occur.).

 In view of the above, having the system of Kim, then given the well-established teaching of Jia, it would have been obvious before the effective filing date of the claimed invention to modify the system of Kim as taught by Jia, in order to provide motivation for reducing communications latency for each of the STAs associated with the AP (Par.
-0012 of Jia)
+0012 of Jia).

 Regarding claim 17, this claim is rejected based on the same reasoning as presented in the rejection of claim 7.